lynnfaraday/aresmush.com/_root/tutorials/code/git.md

     git remote rm origin
     git remote add origin <your fork's clone URL>
-    git remote add upstream https://github.com/aresmush/aresmush
     git pull origin master

+ > <i class="fa fa-exclamation-triangle"></i> **Note:** Repeat the above commands for both the aresmush and ares-webportal folders.

-Either way, now your game will be set up to get code updates from your fork instead of from the main Ares repository.
+Now your game will be set up to get code updates from your fork instead of from the main Ares repository.

 ## Pushing and Pulling